mapeditor/tiled/docs/manual/automapping.rst

    A rule is not allowed to overlap on itself.

 These properties are map wide, meaning it applies to all rules which are part of the rulemap.
-If you need rules with different properties, you can use multiple rulemaps.
+If you need rules with different properties you can use multiple rulemaps.

 Layer Properties